 Paul is a chartered accountant and an audit partner with Grant Thornton UK LLP, where he heads up the Sheffield office.
 He works with public and privately-owned businesses, many of them in manufacturing or creative digital industries, and most of them trading internationally.
 Within Sheffield, Paul is actively engaged in urban and regional economic development – having completed a four year term as a private sector board member of the City Region’s Local Enterprise Partnership, he is now Vice-Chair of the City Growth Board and a member of the City Partnership Board.
 Paul is a trustee of the Anglican Mission in England, Chair of Governors of Birkdale School in Sheffield, and Treasurer of Christ Church Fulwood, his local church where he is an active member.
 He also serves as a volunteer leader on Gloddaeth summer activity holidays for young people.
 Paul brings financial, commercial and strategy skills to the Council.

 Simon is Deputy Chair of the College Council and Chair of the Finance and General Purposes Committee.
 He is also a Governor of Kingham Hill School and chairs the Kingham Hill Trust (the charitable body that owns the college and the school).
-He is a Director of M&G Investments; Chief Executive of the Fixed Income division and Executive Chairman of the Real Estate division.
-He is responsible for £150bn managed on behalf of M&G’s institutional clients and of Prudential Plc, M&G’s owner.
+He is Chief Executive Officer of Investment Management at USS(Universities Superannuation Scheme).
+He is responsible for overseeing the investment strategy governing the scheme’s £73bn in assets, the majority of which are invested in-house, across both public and private markets around the world.
 Simon has an Honours Degree in Management Studies from Trinity Hall, Cambridge.
 He is a churchwarden of St Mary’s, Henham, where he helps to run the youth ministry and preaches regularly.
 He is a trustee of a number of other charitable trusts that support training for evangelical ministry.

 Ian studied economics at Bristol University and qualified as a Chartered Accountant with Price Waterhouse.
 He spent 10 years in a variety of management positions in a US multinational.
 He took a career break to study evangelism at Trinity College Bristol, where he also served as the student representative on the College Council.
 He is currently Chief Executive of Christianity Explored, which provides biblically-rooted evangelistic materials, with courses attended by over 500,000 people annually in more than 100 countries.
 Ian was previously a trustee at All Souls Clubhouse, and attended Langham Arts Trust meetings and All Souls Church Council meetings in conjunction with his previous role at All Souls.
 He has been a member at Anglican, Independent Evangelical, and Baptist Churches, and is now member of the Leadership Team at Purley Baptist Church.
 His accounting background, leadership experience in a variety of churches, and knowledge of evangelistically-minded churches and movements through Christianity Explored, bring a breadth of experience and expertise to the Oak Hill College Council.